 The primer coating will also cover the paint or surface underneath the varnish, and the finish will have the same color as the primer.

 Apply two (2) stain-blocking primer coats using a paintbrush or sprayer.
 Wait around 60 minutes for one primer coat to dry before applying the next one.

 3. Choose The Varnish Gloss

 You can use high-gloss, semi-gloss, or satin varnish.
 High-gloss varnish produces a glossy and moisture-resistant layer and protects the surface best.

 Semi-gloss and stain varnish have less gloss on their formula and don’t produce a glossy layer.

 4. Apply The Varnish

-You can apply dark varnish over light varnish.
-However, you must sand the light coating (to remove the glossy finish) and apply at least two coats of dark varnish.
+You can apply dark varnish over light varnish finish, but you must sand the existing coating to remove the glossy finish that can prevent paint adhesion.